Democratic candidates enjoy windfall of out-of-state cash, as liberal donors bet big

 “It's not about coastal elites.
 That's a caricature,” Michael Malbin, director of The Campaign Finance Institute, told Fox News.
 “It’s because donors all over country understand that control of the whole Senate chamber is at stake.”

-Another big reason: The rise of a Democratic fundraising tool called “ActBlue,” which facilitated more than $1 billion dollars in donations to Democrats this election cycle.
+Another big reason: The rise of a Democratic fundraising tool called “ActBlue,” which facilitated more than $1 billion in donations to Democrats this election cycle.

 “ActBlue has created a vehicle that allows people to give even to candidates they know very little about.
 The GOP has not been able to create anything like that,” Malbin said.